Age Group:

 Event Details

+Children and adults of all ages will be amazed by the artifacts presented in this program, which belonged to local Indigenous people from the Hartford area 3,000-400 years ago!
 As part of our Native American Heritage Month programming, we will explore a day in the life of Indigenous peoples in central CT.
-This program, presented by Nowashe Village, specifically highlights the foodways and material culture of the Woodland Period (c.
-3,000-400 years ago).
-Some highlights include: how indigenous peoples used the natural resources around them, how gender roles were divided, and how they hunted and prepared food.
+Miss Lindsay from Nowashe Village will highlight the foodways and material culture of the Woodland Period.
+Some highlights include: how Indigenous peoples used the natural resources around them, how gender roles were divided, and how they hunted and prepared food.
 For All Ages.

-Nowashe Village in South Windsor is an Indigenous Peoples Museum which maintains some 20,000 artifacts now displayed, preserved, and used for educational purposes by the Friends of Wood Memorial Library & Museum.
+Nowashe Village in South Windsor is an Indigenous Peoples Museum that maintains some 20,000 artifacts now displayed, preserved, and used for educational purposes by the Friends of Wood Memorial Library & Museum.

 Notes